We have private and shared facilities with an ensuite in each room.

 If you do not have private health insurance please contact us prior to your admission to obtain an estimate of the cost of your stay.
 Your account must be paid in full on admission.

-As a Department of Veterans’ Affairs (DVA) partnering hospital, DVA patients have immediate access to our care, without the need for prior approval in most cases.
-We also provide help and support through our Veteran Liaison Officer.
+As a Department of Veterans' Affairs' (DVA) partnering hospital, we provide help and support through our Veteran Liaison Officer.
+DVA patients will require prior approval before their admission.

 Your General Practitioner or Psychiatrist arranges admission to The Melbourne Clinic via our Intake Department.